barfils03/premierpro/README.md

 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `week01` - Starter projects for each of the C# Prep assignments.
+* `week02` - Starter projects for each of the prove Developer projects.